thrasr/CheapAmateurHumor/README.md

 ##Card Creation Tips and Tricks

-* White cards are almost always nouns (person, place, thing, idea) or gerunds (the -ing form of a verb, for example, "reading a book") and are usually a word or short phrase.
+* White cards are words and phrases that are almost always nouns (person, place, thing, idea) or gerunds (the -ing form of a verb, for example, "reading a book").

 * Black cards are almost always questions or fill-in-the-blank statements.